 If you are looking for other appetizer options, let me share a few I love.

 Simple Spring Pea Dip

-- 1 cup peas You can always use fresh if you have that many, I thawed frozen in cool water
+- 1 cup fresh peas You can also use frozen peas, just be sure to thaw them in cool water and drain first.

 - 2 tablespoons olive oil